JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 HRESULT.
 S_OK (0) on success, or an error code on failure.

+---

 # <a name="Line"></a>Line

-Read-only property that returns the current line number in a TextStream file.
+Read-only property that returns the current line number in a **TextStream** file.

 ```
 PROPERTY Line  () AS LONG